 Desktop replacement laptops put incredible power in a portable package that you can take anywhere.
 They also make concessions to conform to a clamshell form factor that’s unnecessarily rigid for deployment on a desk.
 The legacy blueprint not only limits cooling, but also and locks you into a fixed position that’s really only required for use on a lap.
 That’s the last place you’ll find most desktop replacements, so we reimagined the form factor to raise your game.
 Instead of sitting flat, the ROG Mothership stands tall to draw more air into its advanced cooling system.
 Its keyboard detaches and folds to fit different scenarios, giving you the freedom to find the perfect position, and the innovative design leaves enough room to put all the speakers right below the screen.

-The exquisitely machined aluminum chassis frames an ultra-fast 144Hz/3ms G-Sync display powered by the latest NVIDIA GeForce RTX™ graphics and Intel® Core™ i9 processor.
+The exquisitely machined aluminum chassis frames a choice ultra-fast and ultra-detailed G-Sync displays powered by the latest NVIDIA GeForce RTX™ graphics and eight-core Intel® Core™ i9 processor coated with liquid metal thermal compound.
 Better cooling allows us to push the CPU and GPU beyond stock speeds and still sustain exceptional performance with demanding workloads.
 The factory overclocked core is complemented by a strong supporting cast that includes an insanely fast RAID 0 array with three NVMe SSDs, plus next-gen networking that enables greater than gigabit speeds for both wired and wireless connections.

 A radical internal concept made real, the ROG Mothership caters to connoisseurs who appreciate the engineering and craftsmanship that goes into premium PC hardware.
 This groundbreaking desktop replacement redefines what’s possible for portable gaming machines that take hardcore horsepower to go.